 2. Evidence of graduation from a California State Normal School, or from any other normal school officially recognized by the State Board of Education as of equivalent rank, will be accepted in lieu of one half-year of graduate study.

-3. Until otherwise provided, the practical teaching prescribed by the rule may be done in schools of grammar grade connected with a California State Normal School.
+3. Until otherwise provided, the practical teaching prescribed by the rule may be done in schools of grammar grade connected with a

+California State Normal School.

-College and University graduates who intend to obtain the high school certificate, within one school year, and who desire to pursue part of their graduate studies in the University and part in the Normal School, as provided above, will find it to their advantage so to plan their work as to enter the Normal School immediately after the close of the first University semester, provided the graduate studies are pursued in a university whose first semester closes in December (as in the University of California or in Stanford University); in case the first semester closes at a later date (as in the University of Southern California), schedules should be made in both University and Normal School at the time of enrollment in the University, so as to obviate conflicts in programs in the two institutions for the overlapping period at the beginning of the calendar year.
+College and University graduates who intend to obtain the high school certificate, within one school year, and who desire to pursue part of their graduate studies in the University and part in the Normal School, as provided above, will find it to their advantage so to plan their work as to enter the Normal School immediately after the close of the first University semester, provided the graduate studies are pursued in a university whose first semester closes in December (as in the University of California or in Stanford University); in case the first semester closes at a later date (as in the University and Normal School at the time of enrollment in the University, so as to obviate conflicts in programs in the two institutions for the overlapping period at the beginning of the calendar year.

-GENERAL REQUIREMENTS FOR ADMISSION
+REQUIREMENTS FOR ADMISSION